Explore more calculators

 Loan amortization is the process of paying off a loan over time through fixed monthly payments.
 Each payment is split into two parts: interest and principal.

-At the beginning of the loan, a larger portion of your payment goes toward interest.
-As time passes, more of your payment is applied to the principal balance.
+At the beginning of the loan, a larger portion of each payment goes toward interest.
+As the balance falls, more of each payment goes toward principal.

 How Amortization Works